Skip to main content

 • One action maps to at most one MIDI control.

-If you assign a control that is already mapped, the old mapping is replaced.
-If you assign an action that is already mapped to a different control, you are asked to confirm the replacement.
+If you move a control that is already mapped, Meiji Sampler selects the existing mapping row and shows already mapped.
+Press Enter on that row to edit the mapping.
+If you choose an action that is already mapped to a different control, Meiji Sampler selects the existing mapping row instead of replacing it.
 Mappings are saved to your settings file and persist across sessions.

 MIDI Settings